How To Have The College Experience If You Missed Out On It

 Live with a bunch of roommates

 This one ticks the boxes for Getting to live with a bunch of people and maybe Getting to live away from home for the first time.
-If you get roommates who are into partying you'll also have a built-in group of people to hang out with every weekend.
-You could meet people through them too.
+If you get roommates who are into partying you'll also have a built-in group to hang out with every weekend.
+You could meet more friends through them too.
 If you're already set up with your own house or apartment this isn't something you can do, but if you were already looking for a place you could lean toward living with a bunch of people in a big house vs. living alone or with one other person.

 Meet some people who are still students then re-enter the college world through them